uAtomicBoolean/sleek-ui/docs-sleek-ui/widgets/button.md

 - loading `<bool>`: display a spinner in the button and block all clicking interactions.
 - checked `<bool>`: display the button as checked by modifying its appearance when not hovered/cliked/disabled.
 - icon `<image>`: an icon to display in the button.
-- colorize-icon `<bool>`: If set to true, the icon will be colorized to the same color as the Button’s text color.
+- colorize-icon `<bool>`: If set to true, the icon will be colorized to the same color as the button’s text color.
 Defaults to true.
 - icon-placement `<IconTextPlacement>`: the icon's placement in the button.
 Can be `hidden`, `start` or `end` (`hidden` by default).

 ## Example